 After the fall of the Shirvanshah dynasty, the palace was occupied by the Safavids and the Ottomans and eventually fell into ruin.
 Careful restoration in the 20th century restored it to its former glory.

-The Palace of the Shirvanshahs is now a museum and is open daily from 10 am till 6 pm.
-The entrance fee for foreigners is around 5 USD.
+The Palace of the Shirvanshahs is now a museum and is open daily from 10 am to 6 pm.
 It is within walking distance from the Icheri Seher Metro station.

 Rosenborg Slot, Denmark

 By Emma of Emma Jane Explores

 Copenhagen is a city that European castle lovers will want to explore.
 There’s plenty of royal palace life to be uncovered with three palaces in the city centre – Christiansborg Slot, Amalienborg Slot and Rosenborg Slot.